By Scott Bateman

 Atlantis resort; © BigStockPhoto.com

-The most popular islands in the Caribbean have numerous tourist attractions, recreational activities and shopping opportunities.
+No island in the region has more visitors than the Bahamas because of numerous tourist attractions, recreational activities and shopping opportunities.

 It is arguably the most commercialized and will give visitors the most feeling of familiar settings.
 Nassau and Freeport are typical ports of call.